aws/aws-cdk-rfcs/text/0510-dynamodb-global-table.md

 #### MULTI_REGION_KEY support

-After deprecating `CUSTOMER_MANAGED` encryption mode, one of the new alternative will be `KEY_ARNS` mode.
-In this mode, the users are responsible for creating the KMS keys, maintaining them and also adding ARNs to the global table construct.
-This will add churn for the users.
 An RFC can be created for finalizing user experience for provisioning multi region KMS keys.
 What this probably will involve is creating a multi region KMS key for the user and also creating stacks with replicated KMS key in requested regions.